livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 5.4 Frontend

-The frontend is any external client surface that initiates requests into the backend, including user facing apps, automation clients, and integration tooling.
+`frontend` is any external client surface that initiates requests into the backend, including user facing apps, automation clients, and integration tooling.

 Constraints: